Managing delegated mailboxes via API

 }

-where{OWNER} is the ID of the delegated mailbox owner you got at Step 2.2 of the "Preparing to work with delegated mailboxes" instruction.
+where{OWNER} is the ID of the delegated mailbox owner you obtained in Step 2.2 of the "Prepare to work with the API" guide.

 2. Enable mailbox delegation by sending a request to the API: